 Additional resources for learning about ITEP:

 ITEP regularly produces research and analyses on federal and state tax policy issues.
 Our flagship reports include Who Pays?
 A Distributional Analysis of Tax Systems in All 50 States, and our occasional corporate study, which examines effective tax rates paid by profitable corporations.
-The latest corporate study is The 35 Percent Corporate Tax Myth.
+The latest corporate study is Corporate Tax Avoidance in the First Year of the Trump Tax Law.